thinknathan/node-simple-stitcher/README.md

 Command-line utility that stitches together images in a folder to form a single spritesheet.
 It uses a naive algorithm that is not the most efficient when handling images that have different dimensions.

 Now uses a web worker pool to split up the rows.
+Currently:

-This implementation is slower.
+- This implementation is slower.
+- Fails if CPU core count is < image rows

 ## Install